 - attendance records,

-- medical records if related to an employment situation (such as an injury causing a worker’s compensation claim) and
+- medical records if related to an employment situation (such as an injury causing a worker’s compensation claim or a drug test),

-- notices of layoff and leaves of absence.
+- notices of layoff, vacation or leaves of absence,

 State law says that the above rules regarding requests do not apply to: